 - Agriculture Guest Worker (H-2A) Reform

 The Trump administration has moved rapidly to address WOTUS, restore balance in the pesticide regulatory process at EPA and reconsider certain flawed provisions of the Worker Protection Standard.
 The House has passed legislation to provide a fix to the NPDES permitting issue, but the Senate remains an impediment to eliminating this duplicative permitting rule.
+The House version of the Farm Bill includes a provision that clarifies the intent of Congress, but it is currently unclear if the Senate will accept that language.
 There have been repeated attempts through the appropriations process to improve the H-2A program, but those are temporary in nature and ultimately cannot provide the fully reformed program the agriculture requires.